 Our basic purpose is to help students become excellent candidates for admission to American colleges and universities.
 Students will be expected to work hard every day, to complete their reading, mathematics and vocabulary assignments, and to obey the Four Ben Franklin Academy Rules.

-$32,000 per year
+$36,000 per year

 Ben Franklin Academy requires that all students live with a parent, older family member (over 25), or an adult legal guardian.
 We expect our students to become thoroughly accustomed to American speech, as well as social mores and customs.
 We want them to make American friends and to find the “just-right” college or university.
-We do work with Atlanta Homestays, which places visiting international students with American families, as well as Jin Jin, Ph.D. who helps arrange housing for our students from China.
-Dr. Jin Jin can be reached at email@example.com.

 Students will be expected to attend school every day as scheduled from 8:00 AM Atlanta time to 2:00 PM.